 Most Sixth Forms or Colleges will expect a certain number of good GCSEs before taking A levels; usually five to six GCSEs at grades 9-4.
 This indicates that pupils can cope with a higher level of study.
 Some subjects such as English, Maths and Science will require you to have a minimum of a grade 5 and above.
-A levels are now a two year academic study programme.
+A-Levels are now a two-year academic study programme.
 Pupils can select up to four subjects to study (a minimum of three).
-It is important that you fully research the content of A levels subjects, especially ones you have not studied before.
-A levels are a lot harder and more demanding than GCSEs so it is important that you choose subjects that you enjoy and are good at.
+It is important that you fully research the content of A-Level subjects, especially ones you have not studied before.
+A-Levels are a lot harder and more demanding than GCSEs so it is important that you choose subjects that you enjoy and are good at.
 Try to attend the college open evenings and find out about the subjects/courses, this can help give you a clearer picture of what is required.

 The most popular Colleges and Sixth Forms that previous Risedale pupils have gone to study A levels are Queen Elizabeth Sixth Form or QE as it is known, Richmond Sixth Form and Wensleydale Sixth Form.
 It is recommended that Year 11 pupils attend the bridging week (usually held in June after the GCSEs).
-This will give pupils an opportunity to experience lessons in the subjects they have chosen to study at A level and support their decision on their choices.
+This will allow pupils to experience lessons in the subjects they have chosen to study at A level and support their decision on their choices.
 Any amendments can then be organised before the September start.

 Vocational means work-related and requires different entry requirements i.e.

 - No qualifications are needed for entry to this course.
 The course is equivalent to GCSEs at grade 3.

-- Some GCSEs at grades 2-3 or a pass at introductory level usually needed for entry.
+- Some GCSEs at grades 2-3 or a pass at an introductory level are usually needed for entry.